exosite/open-weather-product/README.md

 This project now need to be adapted for the 3rd party connectivity needs.

+Before getting started: to be compatible with IoT connector (PDaaS) for a later integration follow:
+- Use the `c2c` namespacing for Modules, Endpoints, Assets and any stored items to avoid potential naming conflict
+- Avoid adding code in eventhandlers as it will make the merging harder, instead put your code in Modules

 1. Clone this repository

 2. Update this project with the newly created service.